Mankind-Technologies/ai-agent-patterns/src/patterns/toolBudget/openai-agent-sdk-ts/README.md

 - **Budget State Isolation**: Each run gets fresh budget counters
 - **Interactive Mode**: Ask your own questions and see budget management in action
+- **🆕 Comparison Mode**: Run the same queries with/without budget constraints
+- **Comprehensive Tracking**: See tool usage statistics and cost analysis
 - **Modular Design**: Easy to extend with new tools or knowledge
 - **Comprehensive Logging**: See exactly how the agent makes decisions
 - **Error Handling**: Graceful handling of budget exhaustion